-With more than 80 fun experiments, SUPER Science Experiments: Outdoor Fun is the ultimate lab book for kids who love nature and the outdoors!
+With more than 80 fun experiments, SUPER Science Experiments: Build It is the ultimate lab book for kids who want to build cool stuff!

 This fact- and fun-filled book includes tons of simple, kid-tested science experiments, many of which can be done with items from around the house, and require little to no supervision!
 That’s right—no adult help needed.
 That means no grown-ups doing all the fun stuff while you watch.
 You can do lots of messy, cool, mind-blowing experiments all by yourself!
 All the supplies you need are probably already in your home.
 No fancy gadgets or doohickeys needed!

-Whether you’re building your own bird or butterfly feeders, thermometer, or air horn, this book has something for everyone.
+Whether you want to build your own catapult, lava lamp, rocket, or even a light bulb, this book has something for everyone.
 Each experiment features safety precautions, materials needed, step-by-step instructions with illustrations, fun facts, and further explorations.

-With SUPER Science Experiments: Outdoor Fun,kid scientists like you can:
+With SUPER Science Experiments: Build It, kid scientists like you can:

 - And complete many other SUPER science experiments!

 At once engaging, encouraging, and inspiring, the SUPER Science Experiments series provides budding scientists with go-to, hands-on guides for learning the fundamentals of science and exploring the fascinating world around them.
-Also in this series, check out: Cool Creations, Build It, and At Home.
+Also in this series, check out: Cool Creations, At Home, and Outdoor Fun.